Kentucky Derby with 14 Hands Wine

 Although the suite I was in was wonderful, I will admit that at least once or twice I looked longingly across the way at Millionaires’ Row and the Skye Terrace Dining Rooms.
 One could only imagine which Royals, celebrities, and athletes were in attendance and if they were winning their bets.
 Millionaires Rowe and Sky Terrace are exclusive, interior dining rooms located on the 4th, 5th, and 6th levels of the Clubhouse.

-One of my favorite experiences from the Derby was getting a picture with actor Josh Duhamel, who just happened to be in the Mumm Champagne suite next door.
+One of my favorite experiences from the Derby was getting a picture wearing my hat with actor Josh Duhamel, who just happened to be in the Mumm Champagne suite next door.
 The G.H.
-Mumm Cordon Rouge is the Official Champagne of Kentucky Derby.
+Mumm Cordon Rouge is the Official Champagne of the Kentucky Derby.
 What a nice guy to meet and greet his fans with kindness and patience.
 I had to ask him to take the selfie as I was too excited to take it myself!

 Yes, the Derby is all about fashion, food, fantastic wines, and bourbon – – but let’s not forget the actual horse races.
-There were several races throughout the day, but everyone was anticipating the championship race.
+There were several races throughout the day, but everyone was anticipating the championship race of the day.
 The official Kentucky winners were (#13) Nyquist 1st place, (#11) Exaggerator 2nd place, and (#5) Gunrunner 3rd place.
 To quote the great Irvin S. Cobb, a great author and born Kentuckian, “Until you’ve been to Kentucky and with your own eyes behold the Kentucky Derby, you ain’t never been nowhere and you ain’t never seen nothing.”
 I can now cross the Derby off my bucket list, but can only hope to return again.

 GET SOCIAL WITH 14 HANDS WINERY